dogugzm/GenericPop-UpTool/README.md

 - **Responsive Design**: Ensure your pop-ups look great on any screen size or resolution.
 - **Event Handling**: Seamlessly handle user interactions with customizable event handlers for buttons and other UI elements.
 - **Scripting Support**: Access and control pop-up functionality through C# scripts for advanced customization.
+- **Easily Configurable**: All components have their own data class that means they are easily configurable through json, message packs, scriptable objects or txt files.

 ## Getting Started